pakshuang/ai-chat-survey/docs/llm.md

 Therefore, the LLM will have to access the current state of the conversation and decide if there are further responses/questions left.

+> **Note:**
-> ![NOTE] We have also left a conversation limit such that the conversation does not last forever.
+> We have also left a conversation limit such that the conversation does not last forever.

 ### Pipeline Step 3